Luke-Wei/CV/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am an incoming PhD student (Computer Science) at the University of Manchester.
-I receive my Master degree from Shanghai University.
 My research interests include Statistical Machine Learning, Bayesian Optimization, and Deep Learning.
-Prior to my enrollment at UoM, I worked as a Research Assistant (Supported by SIPGA scholarship) at the Institute of Infocomm Research, A*Star, Singapore in 2023.
+Prior to my enrollment at UoM, I earned my Master's degree from Shanghai University.
+I worked as a Research Assistant (Supported by SIPGA scholarship) at the Institute of Infocomm Research, A*Star, Singapore in 2023.
+Beyond academics, I enjoy video games, music and sports.
 {style="text-align: justify;"}